gabotechs/dep-tree/README.md

   - 'some-glob-pattern/**/*.ts'

 # The only files that will be included by dep-tree.
 If a file does not
-# match any of the provided patters, it is ignored.
+# match any of the provided patterns, it is ignored.
 only:
   - 'some-glob-pattern/**/*.ts'